tidalmigrations/tidalmigrations.github.io/pages/user guides/importing_from_excel.md

 You should import your data in the following order:

-1. Virtualization Clusters
-2. Servers
+1. Servers
-3. Database Instances
+2. Database Instances
-4. Applications
+3. Applications

 This order is especially important if you are planning to import dependencies for your Databases and Applications.
 Ie. If your Application has a dependency on a server, you need to have that server imported first for the dependency to be imported correctly.